daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to fulfill the overarching theme of the focus.
-For instance, a focus called Would Rather Be Reading should grant a handful of books to the character.
+For instance, a focus called Préfèrerait Lire should grant a handful of books to the character.
 A focus called Works for a Living should provide a set of tools.

 **Minor Effect Suggestions:** Next action is eased.